 In today’s blog post, we’ll discuss Problem of the Week #6.
 I’ll show you how to format data in Power BI involving the use of power query.
 The screenshot below is the solution that you should have after you’ve done all the data transformation.
-The actual balance number was at $685,616.33.
-You may watch the full video of this tutorial at the bottom of this blog.
+The actual balance number was $685,616.33.
+You can watch the full video of this tutorial at the bottom of this blog.

 We had a lot of participation for Challenge #6.
 I appreciate everyone’s efforts in trying to get this accomplished.
 One thing to note is that we saw a bunch of entries that had the balance off by just a little bit.
 I’ll show you as I go through my entry for this challenge why that dollar amount was off.

 Note that my solution on how you can format data in Power BI involved multiple steps and that there were many entries that condensed those steps.
 I will take these shortcuts into account for future endeavors that I have with this type of data.
 So not only did participants help solve the Problem of the Week, but they also helped me out in the long run as well when it comes to developing reports.

 I’ll open up power query and go through step-by-step on how I came up with my solution.
 Here’s what the finalized product looks like.

 But if I click on the source, you’ll see that this is what originally showed up when we connected to the file location where we stored the CSV file.